 The funeral rites are meant to be accomplished in three parts: the vigil, the liturgy, and the committal.
 The vigil service occurs at the end of visiting hours at the funeral home the evening before the liturgy.
 It is a time for scripture, prayer, and reflection about the deceased – a beautiful ritual to close the evening and prepare for the funeral liturgy the next morning.
-Sometimes a rosary service is provided in addition or on its own.
+Sometimes a rosary service is provided instead of a vigil.

-If the body cannot be present due to donation to science or other extenuating circumstances, a memorial Mass can be held with the Rites of Final Commendation and Committal at a later time.
+If the body cannot be present due to donation to science or other extenuating circumstances, a memorial Mass can be held with the Rites of Final Commendation and Committal later.